 How to Enable or Disable Sync Provider Notifications in File Explorer in Windows 11

-You enable or disable notifications-on-or-off-in-the-settings-app-on-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="37806">sync provider notifications in File Explorer in Windows 11 to control the tips and suggestions that appear.
+You can enable or disable sync provider notifications in File Explorer in Windows 11 to control the tips and suggestions that appear.

-Sync provider notifications are subtle prompts shown in File Explorer, often in the address bar, offering guidance on new Windows 11 features or ways to enhance cloud storage usage.
+Sync provider notifications are those subtle prompts you might see in File Explorer, often near the address bar.
+They offer guidance on new Windows 11 features or ways to make the most of your cloud storage.
 For example, these could be tips related to OneDrive integration.

 Prerequisites